 You don’t always need a lot of capital to get a business up and running.
 In fact, sometimes you can get started with little to no funding.
 (Yes!)
-Starting a business with no money might initially seem like a far-fetched idea, but it’s not impossible.
+Being your own business owner, and starting a business with no money might initially seem like a far-fetched idea, but it’s not impossible.

 It’s true that to start and scale any business, you’re going to need more than just extra cash flow.
 You’ll likely need partners, investors and a solid plan for how you’re going to use your new business funds to grow.
 But, when you’re just starting out, you start out small.
 Even better: you can start out as small as you like.

-If you’re worried about how you can start a business with zero funds, here are a few ideas on where you can start.
+If you’re worried about how you can start a business with zero funds, here are a few ideas on where you can start your future entrepreneurship.

 It’s easy to come up with a list of obstacles standing in the way of you and launching your business.
 It’s often harder to come up with a list of opportunities that are right in front of you.
 If the thought of starting a business with no money scares you, stop and reflect on what you can do without right now.